High-speed rail in Canada: High-speed rail within Ontario

 On May 19, 2017, Ontario Premier Kathleen Wynne and Transport Minister Steven Del Duca announced the first steps in having a high-speed rail route in place by 2025 from Toronto to London, extending to Windsor by 2031, based on the recommendations on Collenette's report.
-The environmental assessment for this would reportedly be coordinated with the Metrolinx project to enable two-way, all-day GO Transit trains to Kitchener and will be sharing that corridor.
-Premier Wynne also said that design and planning would commence "immediately" along with the assessment.
-The announcement was criticized as a re-election tactic in anticipation for the 2018 Ontario general election, as the Liberal Party had announced similar plans for high speed rail in 2014, also ahead of a general election that same year.
+The environmental assessment for this would be coordinated with the Metrolinx project to enable two-way, all-day GO Transit trains to Kitchener and would share that corridor.
+Wynne also said that design and planning would commence "immediately" along with the assessment.
+The announcement was criticized as a re-election tactic for the 2018 Ontario general election, as the Liberal Party had announced similar plans for high-speed rail in 2014, also ahead of a general election that year.
 However, with the election of a majority government for the Progressive Conservative Party of Ontario, the future of the high-speed rail proposal inherited from the Liberal Party became uncertain.
 In late 2018, it was reported that the new Ford government, while not outright cancelling the high-speed rail proposal, was expanding its scope to include alternatives such as increased Via Rail service, more bus capacity or improved highway infrastructure.
 The 2019 provincial budget paused all funding for the high-speed rail proposal.